getodk/docs/shared-src/docs-tech-guide.rst

 .. note::

-   If you happen to rename any document file (:file:`*.rst`), then be sure that you add the redirect in your PR.
+   If you rename a document file (:file:`*.rst`), be sure that you add the redirect in your PR.

-   To add the redirect go to :file:`s3_website.yml`, and add a mapping from the old file name to the new file name below the **redirects:** line, one mapping per line.
+   To add the redirect, go to :file:`s3_website.yml`, and add a mapping from the old file name to the new file name below the **redirects:** line, one mapping per line.